Life lessons from ultramarathons (even if you never plan to run one)

 The answers, suggests athlete and running coach Conway Belcourt (Personal Fitness Trainer ’21), apply to more than his favourite sport.

-Recently turned 50, Belcourt has successfully completed two events after getting hooked on them while running a section of the 125K Canadian Death Race as part of a team; now he’s training for more.
-Here, he tells us what it takes to get to the finish line after some 20 hours of running.
-As it turns out, it’s similar to what gets him to any goal in life.
+Belcourt got hooked on ultras while running a section of the 125K Canadian Death Race as part of a team.
+Here, he tells us how to get to the finish line after 20 or more hours of running.

 Make a plan